jasonrsmith/godot-roguelike/README.md

 # todo
-* enemies can move around each other, pathfinding will block out other entities
+* hide entities that aren't visible
 * redo state timer

 # bugs
+* enemies still have trouble seeing around each other

 # long-term would be nice
 * animations, animation frames